stesproject/choralith-audio-explorer/README.md

 ## Contributing 🤝

 Contributions are highly welcome!

-While I am a web developer and use React and Vite in my daily work, this is my first project using Electron, and some aspects were quite challenging.

 If you would like to enhance the program or add new features, your contributions would be greatly appreciated!